-The aim of a degree program in transport is to develop the students' ability to analyse and research transport issues, and initiate and use this to implement transport policies.
+The aim of a degree program in transport is to develop the students' ability to analyse and research transport issues.
 They will also give the students a skill base in transport planning as well as management issues that can arise in the successful implementation of new transport policies.

 Looking for funding for postgraduate studies?
 Check out the exclusive bursaries on offer from Postgrad Solutions.